-Today, Save the Children invests over \$30 million annually in early education programming and advocacy activities across the U.S. We are seeking to triple that investment by 2020 to ensure that every child in the United States has access to high-quality early childhood education (ECE) programs.
-We will do this by advocating for increased funding for ECE at the federal, state and local levels, while also helping resource-poor communities to pilot programs that can qualify for federal and state funding in the years ahead.
+Today, Save the Children invests more than \$30 million annually in early education programming and advocacy activities across the United States.
+We are seeking to dramatically increase that investment to ensure that every child in the U.S. has access to high-quality early education (ECE) programs.
+We will do this by advocating for increased funding for ECE at the federal, state and local levels, while also helping under-resourced communities pilot programs that can qualify for federal and state funding in the years ahead.